 Managing Director & Senior Partner

 Increasing a nation’s wealth is hard; using that wealth to improve the well-being of citizens is harder still.
 In recent years, Peru has made significant progress on both fronts, as evidenced by The Boston Consulting Group’s most recent Sustainable Economic Development Assessment (SEDA).
-In terms of both income level and overall well-being, Peru stands slightly below the median for the 163 countries in the SEDA analysis.1 Notes: 1 Our 2016 data set includes 162 countries plus Hong Kong, which is a special administrative region of China.
-For the sake of simplicity, we refer to all entities as “countries.”
-Peru is on the right track, but much work remains to be done.
+In terms of both income level and overall well-being, Peru stands slightly below the median for the 163 countries in the SEDA analysis.

 Given that a new government is beginning its administration, this is an opportune time for Peru to assess where it stands and to highlight the areas in which concerted effort to make improvements can have an outsize impact in converting the country’s increasing wealth into greater well-being.
 In this regard, SEDA provides insights that will help set priorities and identify relevant best practices.
 (See the sidebar “Defining and Measuring Well-Being.”)

 SEDA defines well-being through three elements that comprise ten dimensions.
 (See the exhibit.)
 The first element is economics, which gauges a country’s performance in generating balanced growth through income, economic stability, and employment.
 That balanced growth provides a basis for the country to invest in the other two elements.

 The second element is investments, which includes health, education, and infrastructure.
 These categories—major items in any government budget—encompass short- and long-term investments that help drive improvements in both economic growth and well-being over time.